Dividing assets accumulated in pension schemes is one of the most complex and important financial tasks following the break-down of a marriage.

 There are three ways of doing this:

-- You can balance the pension against another asset, such as a property (Pension Offsetting).
-This means that you do not have to share your pension but may come at the expense of other assets.
+- You can balance the value of the pension against another asset, such as a property (Pension Offsetting).
+This means that you do not have to share pensions but this may come at the expense of other assets.